UK Forex Statistics

 Most Traded Currency Pairs in UK

-The most traded currency pair in the UK is EUR/USD, with over $1.59 trillion daily turnover, followed by GBP/USD at $1.20 trillion.
-Together, these two major forex pairs account for more than half of London’s total FX activity.
+The most traded currency pair in the UK is EUR/USD, with $1.16 trillion daily turnover, followed by USD/JPY at $678 billion and GBP/USD at $497 billion.

 The dominance of dollar pairs reflects the USD’s role as the world’s settlement currency, while London’s unique time zone position makes it a hub for trading both US and European currencies.